 Outside of real property assets you need to include any vehicles including motorcycles, ATVs, boats, RVs, and even airplanes.
 We generally call these items your rolling stock.
 The third set of assets can be lumped together as your personal property which includes such items as household furniture and furnishings, electronics, clothing, collectables, jewelry, and sporting equipment such as guns, pool tables and golf clubs.
 The final groups of assets are considered financial assets.
 These include checking and savings accounts, stock, bonds, retirement and pension accounts, education savings accounts, tax refunds, life insurance policies, and the right to sue anyone for any reason.
 These last three groups of assets are, like homestead property, subject to your ability to exempt the cash value of up to $7,500.00.
 In Alabama, some of the financial assets are also given special exemptions over and above the personal property exemption.
 For instance, a retirement account or a 401(k) are generally fully exempt from access by your creditors.

-Our Montgomery bankruptcy attorneys are ready to assist you and answer any questions that you may have regarding a Chapter 7 or Chapter 13 bankruptcy.
+Our Montgomery bankruptcy lawyers and Selma bankruptcy lawyers are ready to assist you and answer any questions that you may have regarding a Chapter 7 or Chapter 13 bankruptcy.
 We are conveniently located in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free so call us today!
-You may reach us by calling 334-LAWYERS (529-9377) or by using the “text us” or “contact form” on our website.
+All consultations are always free so call us today, and we can usually meet with you within 24 hours!
+You may reach us by calling or texting 334-LAWYERS (529-9377) or by using the Contact Form on our website.
 You may also email us at email@example.com.
 Remember that doing nothing changes nothing so act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.